and1truong/andytruong/IELTS/01-listening.md

 ## [3 easy steps](https://www.youtube.com/watch?v=k_LVNl35aJ4)

 1. Show you don't understand
     - I didn't catch that
     - I'm sorry.
 I don't understand.
 2. Use a strategy
     - Could you please:
       - Write it down?
       - Repeat it?
       - Speak more slowly?
       - Say it in a different way?
+3. Check meaning
+    - So what you're saying is…
+    - So what you mean is…
+    - I think I get what you're saying…

 ## Links